 Conditions compliance table

-The NEB has produced a table showing conditions from projects approved between 2010 and 2015.
+The NEB has produced a table showing conditions from projects approved between 2010 and 2016.
 This table lists conditions by company and by specific approval number.
 It also shows the current status of each condition.
 Updates to the information will be made regularly.
-Download the condition compliance table (updated 6 May 2016) [EXCEL 434 KB]

 About Condition Compliance

 What is a condition?

 Conditions are requirements that a company must complete to be allowed to construct, operate and abandon a project.
 A large portion of the NEB’s compliance work focuses on overseeing companies to make sure they comply with the conditions the NEB has set.

 What does a condition do?

 Conditions reduce possible risks identified during the application process.
 The conditions apply during various stages of a project’s life cycle: